Ahmad-Jouhar/Collatz-conjecture/README.md

 then the integer will end with a loop of 4->2->1->4...

-this has not been solved, so these scripts try to test the conjecture
+it's a conjecture because it has not been solved yet, so these scripts try to test the conjecture

 the python script is the simpler one, and the C script is the optimized one